ilgityildirim/assisted-venue-approval/config/description_guidelines.md

 - Avoid excessively long descriptions (> 300 characters)

 ### Non-Veg Restaurant Rule (CRITICAL)
-- For **restaurants and food trucks that serve meat or fish**:
+- Applies ONLY to **restaurants and food trucks** that offer vegan/vegetarian options but still serve meat or fish.
     - Check BOTH the data flags (vegonly, vegan) AND the description content
     - **If vegonly=1 and vegan=1**: Venue is 100% VEGAN - DO NOT add "Serves meat" or "Serves fish"
     - **If vegonly=1 and vegan=0**: Venue is 100% VEGETARIAN - DO NOT add "Serves meat" (but may add "Serves fish" if pescatarian)
-    - **If vegonly=0**: Venue serves meat/fish - MUST start with one of:
+    - **If vegonly=0**:
+        - For restaurants or food trucks: MUST start with one of:
             - "Serves meat, vegan options available, "
             - "Serves meat, vegetarian options available, "
             - "Serves meat, vegan and vegetarian options available, "
             - "Serves fish, vegan options available, " (for pescatarian)
             - "Serves fish, vegetarian options available, " (for pescatarian)
+        - For all other venue categories (delivery, caterer, bakery, ice cream, coffee, market, etc.): DO NOT add the "Serves meat" prefix.
     - **IMPORTANT**: If description mentions meat/fish dishes BUT venue data flags show vegonly=1 and / or vegan=0 or vegan=1, this is inconsistent - keep the "Serves meat" or "Serves fish" prefix based on description content and flag for manual review
     - Coffee shops and tea houses: DO NOT require "Serves meat" prefix
 - Avoid repeating the word "options" in the remaining description